Review of merger remedies approach

 • running an efficient remedies process

-We want to hear from from all interested parties, and encourage you to reference your experience of previous CMA cases.
+We want to hear from all interested parties, and encourage you to reference your experience of previous CMA cases.
 We also welcome evidence from experience of merger remedies approaches in other jurisdictions.

 During this call for evidence, we will also run outreach and roundtable sessions to get your input.

-Page last updated: 12 Mar 2025, 01:39 PM
+Page last updated: 23 May 2025, 04:51 PM